iput-object/Filter.Ai/README.md

 - **AI-Powered Analysis**: Leverages Google Gemini 2.5 Flash for intelligent message classification
 - **Automatic Moderation**: Bans users and deletes messages identified as spam or uncivilized
-- **Detailed Logging**: Maintains a CSV log of all banned users with timestamps and reasons
+- **Detailed Logging**: Maintains a CSV(for local) and @t.me/filterAiLogs for production log of all banned users with timestamps and reasons
 - **Simple Commands**: Easy-to-use interface with `/start` and `/report` commands
 - **Privacy-Focused**: Only analyzes messages when explicitly reported by group members